svn2github/ninjafirewall/trunk/readme.txt

 == Changelog ==

+= 1.8.2 =
+* Fixed UI compatibility issues with WordPress 4.4.
+* Fixed an "undefined offset" PHP notice while creating the daily activity report.
+* Fixed a bug in "File Check" where the processing time was not updated after creating a snapshot.
+* Fixed a bug in "File Check" where the symlinks option was not displayed if the exclusion list was empty.
+* Fixed a bug where non-admin users were blocked from accessing the editor if the "Protect against username enumeration > Through the author archives" firewall policy was enabled.

 = 1.8.1 =
 * Removed the `update_core` capability that was required to access NinjaFirewall settings because if the `DISALLOW_FILE_MODS` option from the "Firewall Policies" page was enabled, the admin could no longer access NinjaFirewall.